keremkocak5/mavid/README.md

 ## Functional Background

 This web service converts an URL to deeplink, or a deeplink to an URL.
 Any input parameter which can be classified as "Product" or "Search" page is transformed into a corresponding link.
-Trendyol home page is returned as the output parameter for uncategorized input parameters.
-All requests are persisted into database.
-The records can be accessed in trendyoltest.ty_link_converter_log table.
+Trendyol home page is returned as the output parameter for uncategorized links.
+All requests are persisted into the database.
+The records can be accessed through *trendyoltest.ty_link_converter_log* table in the database.

-Basic authentication is required to access the services, please read the "Security" section for a demo username and password.
+Basic authentication is required to access the services; please refer to the "Security" section of this document for a demo username and password.

-For security reasons, "*" (asterisk) character is omitted from URLs when persisted into DB.

-In case of a persistence layer failure, such as an exception while storing the transaction into the db, the web service continues functioning, and returns responses, tough the transactions would not be saved.
-The application is designed to return a response even if an internal exception occours.
-However, in the case when db is totaly inaccessible, the application will fail to start.

 Execution performance (in miliseconds) of each request is printed on the console.

+For security reasons, "*" (asterisk) character is omitted from URLs and deeplinks when persisted into DB.

 ### URL to Deeplink